-This function will verify the EC-DSA signature in sig of length siglen against the message digest hash.
+This function will verify the EC-DSA signature in the array pointed to by sig of length siglen octets, against the message digest pointed to by the array hash of length hashlen.
 It will store a non-zero value in stat if the signature is valid.
-Note that the function will not return an error if the signature is invalid.
-It will if the actual signature payload is an invalid format.
-They ECC key must be the public (or private) ECC key corresponding to the key that performed the signature.
+Note: the function will not return an error if the signature is invalid.
+It will return an error, if the actual signature payload is an invalid format.
+The ECC key must be the public (or private) ECC key corresponding to the key that performed the signature.

-8.6.1 Signature Format
+8.7.3 Signature Format

-The signature code is an implementation of X9.62 EC-DSA and the output is conformant for GF(p) curves.
+The signature code is an implementation of X9.62 EC-DSA, and the output is compliant for GF(p) curves.

-8.7 ECC Keysizes
+8.8 ECC Keysizes

-With ECC if you try and sign a hash that is bigger than your ECC key you can run into problems.
-The math will still work and in effect the signature will still work.
-With ECC keys the strength of the signature is limited by the size of the hash or the size of they key, whichever is smaller.
-For example, if you sign with SHA256 and an ECC-192 key in effect you have 96-bits of security.
+With ECC if you try to sign a hash that is bigger than your ECC key you can run into problems.
+The math will still work, and in effect the signature will still work.
+With ECC keys the strength of the signature is limited by the size of the hash, or the size of they key, whichever is smaller.
+For example, if you sign with SHA256 and an ECC-192 key, you in effect have 96-bits of security.

-The library will not warn you if you make this mistake so it is important to check yourself before using the signatures.
+The library will not warn you if you make this mistake, so it is important to check yourself before using the signatures.